misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 ## What Computer Actually Is

-So now that I've talked about what computer science __isnt__, let me talk about what it is.
-From the [University of Maryland Computer Science website](https://undergrad.cs.umd.edu/what-computer-science):
+So now that I've talked about what computer science __isn't__, let me talk about what it is.
+From the [University of Maryland Computer Science Department website](https://undergrad.cs.umd.edu/what-computer-science), I found this really good quote:

 > Computer Science is the study of computers and computational systems.
 Unlike electrical and computer engineers, computer scientists deal mostly with software and software systems; this includes their theory, design, development, and application.

-> Principal areas of study within Computer Science include artificial intelligence, computer systems and networks, security, database systems, human computer interaction, vision and graphics, numerical analysis, programming languages, software engineering, bioinformatics and theory of computing.
+Principal areas of study within Computer Science include artificial intelligence, computer systems and networks, security, database systems, human computer interaction, vision and graphics, numerical analysis, programming languages, software engineering, bioinformatics and theory of computing.

 > Although knowing how to program is essential to the study of computer science, it is only one element of the field.
 Computer scientists design and analyze algorithms to solve programs and study the performance of computer hardware and software.
 The problems that computer scientists encounter range from the abstract-- determining what problems can be solved with computers and the complexity of the algorithms that solve them – to the tangible – designing applications that perform well on handheld devices, that are easy to use, and that uphold security measures.

-Basically - while you can use programming in computer science, computer science is more interested in studying the problems that can be solved with computers and programming.
+Basically - while programming is a useful skill in computer science, computer science is more interested in studying the problems that can be solved with computers and programming.
 A lot of computer science is based in math and proofs, for example proving certain features about a certain algorithm.
-That being said, different programs have different focuses.
-Some programs are completely based in theory, and expect you to learn everything practical about software engineering on your own time.
+That being said, different computer science programs have different focuses.
+Some are completely based in theory, and expect you to learn everything practical about software engineering on your own time.
 Other programs are very software engineering focused, and actively try to prepare you for a job after college.
-And many more are somewhere in between.
+And many more are somewhere in between, so it's a matter of finding the right program for you.

 Here are some examples of classes that are common to many computer science programs, many of which have follow-ups you can take if decide you're interested in that specific field.